fbreitwieser/hiervis/README.md

-# :cactus: d3-hiervis - Hierarchical visualizations for R/Shiny
+# :cactus: hiervis - Hierarchical visualizations for R/Shiny

 "Many datasets are intrinsically hierarchical.
 Consider geographic entities, such as census blocks, census tracts, counties and states; the command structure of businesses and governments; file systems and software packages.
 And even non-hierarchical data may be arranged empirically into a hierarchy, as with k-means clustering or phylogenetic trees." [d3-hierarchy README](https://github.com/d3/d3-hierarchy)